tybenz/blog/_posts/2013-07-08-widgetize-all-the-things.md

 Live demo [here](http://codepen.io/tybenz/pen/BIvAo).

-Notice that the toggle widget does it's normal thing.
-It's really good at keeping track of whether or not the panel is showing, but it also fires events when a hide or show occurs.
-This let's write another component "Dropdown" that listens for the before show event and tweaks the markup of the panel to what we need.
+Notice that the toggle widget does it&#8217;s normal thing.
+It&#8217;s really good at keeping track of whether or not the panel is showing, but it also fires events when a hide or show occurs.
+This let&#8217;s write another component "Dropdown" that listens for the before show event and tweaks the markup of the panel to what we need.

 Slick huh?
-Now you've got a widget that can handle a simple UI pattern, and it's customizable/extensible enough to do something _really_ useful.
+Now you&#8217;ve got a widget that can handle a simple UI pattern, and it&#8217;s customizable/extensible enough to do something _really_ useful.

 Not to mention the more-complex dropdown widget follows the same principles.
 It provides options, as well as events for when things are hidden/shown.

-It's also flexible in other respects.
+It&#8217;s also flexible in other respects.
 The markup generation for the dropdown is left outside of the widget.
 That should be left up to the developer to do as they please.
-(In this case, I'm using data attributes and a templating engine to generate the markup.)
+In this case, I&#8217;m using data attributes and a templating engine to generate the markup.

 ##### Wrap up

 In my experience amassing an arsenal of these small pattern-based reusable bits of code can really make working on any application so much easier.
+Give it a try and you&#8217;ll find that building out a library of these types of components is extremely rewarding and in general, it will make you a better developer.

-I've tried to lay out what I think is a template for simple, but powerful components so that you can go forth and widgetize all of your UI.
+I&#8217;ve tried to lay out what I think is a template for simple, but powerful components so that you can go forth and widgetize all of your UI.
 As always feel free to submit any comments/questions on [Twitter](http://twitter.com/tybenz).